Validators¶

 Validation:

-BriefPath: .fuseraft/brief.json
+BriefPath: .fuseraft/artifacts/brief.json

-TestReportPath: .fuseraft/test-report.json
+TestReportPath: .fuseraft/artifacts/test-report.json

-ChangeLogPath: .fuseraft/changes.json
+ChangeLogPath: .fuseraft/state/changes.json

 TestAssertionPatterns: